0x00019913/meshy/README.md

 Possible alternatives to this method, which I may implement eventually:

-1. use the full SDF (30 rays in a 120$$^\circ$$ cone) over a randomly picked set of faces, then interpolate the SDF over the remaining surface, and
+1. use the full SDF (30 rays in a 120-degree cone) over a randomly picked set of faces, then interpolate the SDF over the remaining surface, and
-2. remesh the model to a much lower resolution such that the polygon distribution is more or less even (presumably via the octree), then do the full SDF over the new model's faces; this seems to vaguely describe Shapeways's internal algorithm and makes a lot of sense to me.
+2. remesh the model to a much lower resolution such that the polygon distribution is more or less even (presumably via the octree) and details are preserved, then do the full SDF over the new model's faces; this seems to vaguely describe Shapeways's internal algorithm and makes a lot of sense to me.

 # Repair (beta)